The Beginner’s Guide to Greenhouse Gardening

 During warm months, focus on:

-- Daily watering and monitoring humidity
+- Daily watering (early morning and early evening is best)

 - Proper ventilation to prevent overheating